xingfengli/EM2LDL/README.md

 Each utterance in the EM²LDL corpus is annotated with a probability distribution over 32 emotion categories derived from 20-rater annotations based on Plutchik’s Emotion Wheel.
 On average, each utterance is associated with 9.25 emotion labels (standard deviation: 1.65), with a maximum of 16 and a minimum of 4 labels, reflecting the complexity of mixed emotional states.
 ![MacauDB Overview](https://github.com/xingfengli/EM2LDL/blob/main/figs/githubMacauDB.png)

+# Citation

+# Access to the EM²LDL Corpus